karam94/bannerlord-fourth-crusade-mod/README.md

   - Vlandia = Angevin Empire
   - Sturgia = Second Anglo-Scandinavian Empire (Nordic states have re-combined)
 - Assign the correct cities & towns to their correct starting empires.

-### Todo:

 - Replace all existing names in spcultures with genuine names.
-(Done: Aserai MALE, Aserai FEMALE, Sturgia, Todo: Khuzaits, Southern, Northern, Western, Battania, Vlandia)
 - Add extra names for all sets in spcultures with genuine names.
-(Done: Aserai MALE, Aserai FEMALE, Sturgia, Todo: Khuzaits, Southern, Northern, Western, Battania, Vlandia)
+- Rename clans to more realistic names.

+### Todo:

 - Replace all characters in lords with genuine names.
 (Done: Aserai MALE, Todo: Aserai FEMALE, Khuzaits, Southern, Northern, Western, Battania, Vlandia, Sturgia)
-- Bring in better looking NPCs from NOBLE NOBLES.
-(Done: Lords, Todo: Bandits, etc)
 - Tweak cities & towns to better represent their actual sizes/historical significance.
-- Rename clans to more realistic names.
 - Redo lords file because of update meaning NPC makeover may not be needed.

 ### Credits: